FormaServe/IBMi-Snippets/README.md

 ## Issues & Suggestions

-If you find any issues, or have any suggestions, please open an issue on our [GitHub repository](https://github.com/FormaServe/IBMi-Snippets/issues)
+If you find any issues, or have any suggestions, please open an issue on our [GitHub repository issues page](https://github.com/FormaServe/IBMi-Snippets/issues)

 ## Release Notes